wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Upgrade Notice ==
-This version features more default icons and a few minor fixes.
+This version fixes a minor stylistic issue.

 == Changelog ==

+= 1.2.1 =
+* Removed some styles that caused existing instances to show up wrongly.

 = 1.2 =
 * Added 16x16 and 24x24 square icons.